OVERVIEW – EVEREST BASE CAMP TREK

 The Everest trek begins with an exciting flight to Lukla.
 On the trek, you will be rewarded with daily spectacular and dramatic views of snow-capped mountains that rise above the clouds.
 From Gorakshep at 17,100 ft., your highest camp, hike further to Everest Base Camp.
 This is the site from where hundreds of climbers attempt to reach the summit of the tallest peak in the world.
 Also optionally climb Kalapathar (18,195 ft) for an up-close view of the south face of Everest.
 The duration of our standard Everest Base Camp Trek is 19 days.
 So this will allow for optimal time to help you acclimatize.
 Furthermore, this gives you the best chances of making it to the Everest Base Camp without suffering the ill-effects of high altitude sickness.

 If you are short on time, do consider our 15-day fast-paced Everest Base Camp Trek.
 On the other hand, if you have more time and wish to be more adventurous, check out the Ultimate Everest Trek.
 This involves crossing the Cho La pass (Everest Base Camp to Gokyo lake) and the Renjo La pass (from Gokyo lake to Thame).
 Furthermore, an even more physically challenging trek is the Everest Three Passes Trek.
 This trek involves crossing the Kongma La pass (Chukkung to Lobuche) besides the Cho La pass and the Renjo La pass.
-No climbing skills are required for these treks.
+No climbing skills are required for trekking in the Everest region.
 We are also happy to customize any trek for you.

 ACCOMMODATION AND MEALS